 Computational model

-We specified a computational model of learning and choice that includes model-free goal learning alongside traditional model-based and model-free control.
+Below we present a computational model of learning and choice that includes model-free goal selection alongside traditional model-based and model-free control.
 Using this model to generate simulated data in our task, we show that our observed results are obtained only when the model includes model-free goal learning.
 By comparing our mechanism’s performance and computational efficiency to that of traditional mechanisms, we also show that our mechanism balances elements of model-based accuracy with model-free efficiency.

 We generated simulated data for Experiment 1b.
 The task is a Markov decision process with ten states: The initial Stage 1 state S1, three Stage 2 states S2-4, and six reward states (Main Text Figure 1).
-S1 had four possible actions, only two of which were available on any given trial.
-S2-4 each had two available actions which led to reward states.
+At S1 four possible actions exist, but only two of these were available on any given trial.
+S2-4 each had two available actions, and these led to terminal states each associated with an independent drifting reward.
 The rewards were randomly generated for each agent by the same process as in the behavioral tasks, except we extended the reward boundaries from (-4,5) to (-8,8).
 This extension more sharply highlights the contrast between the three mechanisms’ task performances.

-Each agent completed 175 trials.
-Although agents made choices in both Stage 1 and 2, we focus our exposition on the Stage 1 choice because it effectively juxtaposes the three mechanisms.
+In our simulation, as in the original experiment, each agent completed 175 trials.
+Although agents made choices in both Stage 1 and 2, we focus our exposition on the Stage 1 choice because it uniquely juxtaposes the predictions of the three models we consider.

 Mechanisms

 We implemented model-free goal learning with the options framework (10), a common framework for hierarchical policy abstraction.
-Under this framework, an “option” is a flexible policy which terminates upon attainment of a goal state.
-In our task, we defined two options available in Stage 1: one which terminates at blue (denoted O1), and the other at red (O2).
+In our instantiation, an “option” is a flexible policy which terminates upon attainment of a goal state, and which is available for selection by a higher-order controller.
+We defined two options available in Stage 1: one that terminates at blue (denoted O1), and the other at red (O2).
 (Choices in Stage 2 were made similarly, with an option representing each of the two basic actions available in Stage 2 states.)

 An agent using these options faces two challenges.
 It must choose an option, and then successfully attain the chosen option’s goal state.
 Our proposed mechanism addressed the first challenge by maintaining a model-free value for each option in each state s, denoted V(s,Oi).
 The values were initialized to zero and updated after every trial by: